MuDDaFTW/ms-employeelist-/README.md

 ms-employeelist 🎧
-A Sleek, Tactical Online Employee List UI for FiveM (QBCore & ESX)
+A Sleek, Tactical Online Employee List UI for FiveM (QBCore & ESX) Qbox support added!

 ms-employeelist is a modern, performance-optimized UI replacement for standard job lists.
 Designed with a futuristic/tactical aesthetic, it allows police, EMS, and other whitelist jobs to view online colleagues, radio channels, and duty status in real-time.